 This was a big step upwards for Saladin.
 But his hold on power was tenuous.
 He was a Sunni Kurd in a Shia country.
 He was commanding the Sunni army of Nur ad-Din but the nominal head of the country was the Shia Fatimid caliph.
 He could easily become a target of a coup or assassination.
 Saladin proved to be a ruthless and fearsome ruler.
 He crushed every entity that could threaten his life and throne.
 He maintained a respectful attitude towards Nur ad-Din, paying regular tributes to him and promising his loyalty to him.
 But he refused to allow Nur ad-Din’s family members to enter Egypt.

 When Nur ad-Din died in 1174, Saladin immediately moved to take advantage of the power vacuum that had been created in the Near East.
 He positioned himself as Nur ad-Din’s successor.
 The members of Nur ad-Din’s Zengid dynasty saw Saladin as a usurper.
 They wanted Nur ad-Din’s empire to go to his lone son As-Salih Ismail al-Malik who was eleven year old when his father died.
 Saladin claimed that he was there to protect the rights of As-Salih.
-But it was clear that he was focused on cementing his own rule.
+But his real intention was to cement his own rule.
 By applying coercion, Saladin managed to peacefully grab Damascus, and he solidified his position by getting the Abbasid caliph to recognize him as the overlord of Egypt and southern Syria.

-There were several assassination attempts on Saladin.
-But he had a knack for survival.
+There were several assassination attempts on Saladin—all failed.
+He had a knack for survival.
 In 1176, he married Nur ad-Din’s widow Ismat ad-Din Khatun to strengthen his claim to Nur ad-Din’s legacy and empire.
 He continued to take measures against the Zengids to weaken their resolve to oppose him.
-When Nur ad-Din’s son As-Salih died in 1181, the Zengids lost their only rallying point.
-By using threats, bribery, and force Saladin managed to get the Zengids to give up Aleppo and Mosul.
+When Nur ad-Din’s son As-Salih died in 1181, the Zengids lost their rallying point.
+By using threats, bribery, and force Saladin made the Zengids to give up Aleppo and Mosul.
 In 1187, he defeated a crusader army in the battle of the Horns of Hattin, and was proclaimed the Sultan of Egypt and Syria.